 Limit vegetation or sediment removal or management activities to the minimum necessary to achieve fire and flood risk reduction goals, objectives, targets, and performance standards.

-Use the least impactful methods for vegetation or sediment removal or management that can practically achieve fire and flood risk reduction goals and objectives.Activity-Specific Conditions for All Projects
+Use the least impactful methods for vegetation or sediment removal or management that can practically achieve fire and flood risk reduction goals and objectives.

+Extended Work Window

+For non-emergency activities, to conduct work outside of the work windows in sections V.D.1 and V.D.2, the Discharger must submit a work window extension request.
+To apply for an extended work window, a work window extension request shall be submitted at least 14 days before proposed project activities for Central Coast Water Board staff review and approval.
+The work window extension request shall include all information described in Order section XII.D.3.

+Activity-Specific Conditions for All Projects

 Vegetation Removal or Management

-Retain native trees and shrubs with a diameter of four inches or more at breast height to the maximum extent practicable.
+Limit vegetation management activities to management or removal of uncharacteristic fuel loads (e.g., removing dead or dying vegetation), trimming/limbing of woody species as necessary to reduce ladder fuels, and select thinning of vegetation to restore densities that are characteristic of healthy stands of the riparian vegetation types characteristic of the location.
+This includes hand removal (or mechanized removal where topography allows) of dead or dying riparian trees and shrubs, invasive plant removal, selective thinning, and removal of encroaching upland species.

+At a minimum, retain at least 75 percent of the overstory canopy and 50 percent of the understory canopy of native riparian vegetation within the project work area.
+Native riparian vegetation shall be retained in a well distributed multi-storied stand composed of a diversity of species similar to that found before the start of treatment activities.

+Minimize to the extent feasible removal of live, healthy native riparian hardwood trees (e.g., willow, oak, alder, sycamore, cottonwood) that are considered large for that type of tree and large relative to other trees in that location.
+At a minimum, retain at least 75 percent of the pretreatment native riparian hardwood tree canopy.

+To exceed these limits, the project must enroll as a Category B project and include justification as required in the Vegetation Removal or Management Plan, section X.A.

 Trees that require removal shall be felled away from adjacent streams or waterbodies and piled outside of the riparian area, unless being retained to provide wildlife habitat.

-To the maximum extent practicable, retain canopy cover and limit ladder fuel trimming to a maximum of six feet from the ground.
+To the maximum extent practicable, retain canopy cover and limit limbing to eight feet from the ground, unless site-specific conditions and professional judgment deem a greater height necessary.

-Retain large woody debris to the maximum extent practicable consistent with project fire and flood risk reduction goals.
+Retain large woody debris for habitat benefit to the maximum extent practicable consistent with project fire and flood risk reduction goals.

-When using slash to stabilize disturbed soils, limit limb size to a maximum of 4 feet in length.
-Work all slash into soil; any slash that is not worked into the soil must be removed from the work area.

 To the maximum extent practicable, avoid vegetation removal on unstable slopes or in areas prone to debris flows, landslides, or rock falls.

 Dispose of removed invasive species in a manner that will not promote their spread.